kimpenn/PIVOT/README.md

 ## Running PIVOT

   * Note you MUST launch PIVOT with Rstudio.
-  * To run PIVOT, in Rstudio console, first use command
+  * To run PIVOT, in Rstudio console, use command
 ```
 library(PIVOT)
+pivot()
 ```

-to load the PIVOT library.
+* For advanced users, if you want to only load needed modules,

 Then you can either use
 ```
 pivot_module()